 Hazel Hall has a large atrium (the Robert A. Levy Atrium) on the entrance floor that doubles as an events space and a lounge area for law students.

 The law school uses space in Van Metre Hall for events and meetings.
 There is an auditorium that seats 300 and two large multipurpose rooms.
 Law students use common spaces throughout the building for casual study.
-Van Metre Hall houses the Arlington Campus Library and a large computer lab, which are both open to law students.
+Van Metre Hall houses the Mason Square Library and a large computer lab, which are both open to law students.
 The campus bookstore run by Barnes and Noble and Au Bon Pain are also located in Van Metre Hall on the ground floor adjacent to the law school's atrium.

 There are two covered parking garages on the Arlington campus that are operated by Standard Parking.
 The campus is also situated within easy walking distance of two Metro stations, Virginia Square-GMU and Clarendon.